Teheran finally shines at SunTrust, Braves beat Phillies 2-1 - Philly

 Teheran (1-1) allowed one run, five hits and three walks with nine strikeouts in six innings.
-He began the night 3-10 with a 6.20 ERA and 21 homers allowed in 19 starts at the Braves' second-year stadium, but Teheran kept the Phillies guessing with a tough slider.
+He began the night 3-10 with a 6.20 ERA and 21 homers allowed in 19 starts at the Braves' second-year stadium, but Teheran kept the Phillies guessing.

+"I used a lot of my slider and my fastball," Teheran said.
+"I was thinking first strike and I was doing really good.
+Whenever I throw a first-pitch strike, it's different then.
+That's something I've really been working on."

+Teheran has been trying for two years to make his slider the swing-and-missing offering that used to bolster his repertoire.
+He recalled Monday that hitters used to swing through it, even when they know it was coming.

 After setup man A.J.
 Minter escaped a shaky eighth, Atlanta became the last team in the majors to record a save as closer Arodys Vizcaino retired two of the first three batters he faced and ended it on Carlos Santana's groundout.

 Nola (1-1) gave up four hits, two runs and two walks in six innings.
-The Phillies' 24-year-old ace struck out two.
+The Phillies' 24-year-old ace struck out two in a solid outing that wasn't good enough for a right-hander who has held opponents to a .182 average over his last six starts dating to Sept.
+13.

+"Teheran threw a good game," Nola said.
+"I think all their pitchers did.
+It was one nights where obviously in low-scoring games are hard-fought for both teams."

 Kurt Suzuki's sacrifice fly in the fourth inning scored Ozzie Albies to put the Braves up 2-1.
 Suzuki hit the ball to shallow center field, where Odubel Herrera pulled up to let strong-armed right fielder Aaron Altherr make the play.
 Albies' beat Altherr's throw with a headfirst slide, and the 5-foot-8 second baseman's helmet flew off as he dashed past catcher Jorge Alfaro's tag attempt.